MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 [![The Experiment Page: Justify Content](flex-layout-images/ExperimentJustifyContent.png "The Experiment Page - Justify Content")](flex-layout-images/ExperimentJustifyContent-Large.png#lightbox)

 In all three screenshots, the `Wrap` property is set to `Wrap`.
 The `Start` default is shown in the previous Android screenshot.
-The iOS screenshot here shows the `Center` option: All the items are moved to the center.
+The iOS screenshot here shows the `Center` option: all the items are moved to the center.
 The three other options beginning with the word `Space` allocate the extra space not occupied by the items. `SpaceBetween` allocates the space equally between the items; `SpaceAround` puts equal space around each item, while `SpaceEvenly` puts equal space between each item, and before the first item and after the last item on the row.

 <a name="align-items" />